-Characteristics of a Type 1 Incident: A Type 1 Incident meets all the criteria of a Type 2 Incident, plus the following:
+Characteristics of a type 1 incident: meets all the criteria of a type 2 incident, plus the following:

-- All command and general staff positions are activated. - Operations personnel often exceed 500 per operational period and total personnel will usually exceed 1000 (numbers are guideline only).
+- All command and general staff positions are activated. - Operations personnel often exceed 500 per operational period and total personnel will usually exceed 1000 (numbers are guideline only). - Divisions are established requiring division supervisor gualified personnel. - May require the establishment of branches. - The agency administrator will have briefings, WFSAs, and new delegation of authority along with possible transition from type 2 to type 1 teams. - At this stage interface with the team often takes more of the agency administrator's time.

-- Divisions are established requiring division/group supervisor qualified personnel. - May require the establishment of branches. - The Agency Administrator will have briefings, WFSAs, and new delegation of authority along with possible transition from Type 2 to Type 1 Teams. - At this stage interface with the team often takes more of the Agency Administrator's time. - Use of resource advisors at the incident base usually occurs. - High impact on the local office occurs requiring additional staff for office administrative support functions.
+- Use of resource advisors at the incident base usually occurs. - High impact on the local office occurs requiring additional staff for office administrative support functions.